harishmsemail/Sample.ProductAPI/README.md

 - **Success Response:**
   - `200 OK` - Returns an array of product attribute objects.
 - **Error Response:**
+  - `400 Bad Request` - The `id` parameter is not a valid integer.
+  - `404 Not Found` - The product with the specified ID does not exist.
   - `500 Internal Server Error` - An unexpected error occurred on the server.

 ---